-- (a) hold an approved bachelor's degree; or (b) - have at least five years' employment (or coaching) experience deemed relevant to this programme by the Dean of Education or representative; and - ii. provided evidence of appropriate industry (or coaching) qualifications (see note 1, below) as

-(c) satisfy the Dean of Education (see note 2, below) that, based on post-secondary study and work experience, the student is suitably qualified for admission.
+- (a) hold an approved bachelor's degree; or - (b) - have at least five years' employment (or coaching) experience deemed relevant to this programme by the Dean of Education or representative; and - ii. provided evidence of appropriate industry (or coaching) qualifications (see note 1, below) as deemed relevant to this programme by the Dean of Education or representative; and - (c) satisfy the Dean of Education (see note 2, below) that, based on post-secondary study and work experience, the student is suitably qualified for admission.

-1. Examples of appropriate industry/sport coaching qualifications are; NZRU Advanced Coaching Course Certificate, NZ Football Senior Level 2 Coaching Certificate or Advanced Youth Coaching Certificate.

-Approval for course entry will be determined by a selection committee from the UC School of Sport and Physical Education in consultation with the Dean of Education.
+- 1. Candidates for SPCO 310 are required to be vetted by the Police. - Examples of appropriate industry/sport coaching qualifications are; NZRU Advanced Coaching Course Certificate, NZ Football Senior Level 2 Coaching Certificate or Advanced Youth Coaching Certificate. - Approval for course entry will be determined by a selection committee from the UC School of Sport and Physical Education in consultation with the Dean of Education